8th month baby food: Feeding schedule with Tasty Recipes

 5. Vegetables

 Offer well-cooked and steamed foods to your baby.
 Cut them into small pieces to avoid choking hazard and for easy chewing.
-Best veggies at this age are potatoes, cauliflower, beans, peas, and sweet potatoes.
+Some of the best vegetables for babies aged below one year are potatoes, cauliflower, beans, peas, and sweet potatoes.
 They serve as great finger foods for 8-month-olds.

 protip_icon Quick tip